Shashank9928/Yolo-Object-Detection/Yolo-Train/README.md

 >  > #### 4.
 Start Training :-
 >  > Get to main working directery using `%cd ..`
 >  >
->  > Use the below command to start training.
+>  > Use below command to start training.
 >  >
 >  >`!darknet/darknet detector train Data/labelled_data.data darknet/cfg/yolov3_custom.cfg Custom_weights/darknet53.conv.74 -dont_show`
 >  >
->  > It will start the training of your custom model and takes 2-3 hours or more depending upon data size.
+>  > It will start training of your custom  model and takes 2-3 hours or more depending upon data size.
->   > After training in the backup folder you will get trained weights to use them to detect and testing purpose.
+>   > After training in backup folder you will get trained weights use them to detect and testing purpose.
 >   >

 > ## Runnning  Custom Object Detector!!!